ms Veendam accidents and incidents

 On April 26, 2018, a 65-year-old female passenger (suffering from severe leg pain) was medevaced by USCG helicopter team dispatched from Coast Guard Base Charleston to the ship located approx 50 ml (80 km) from Charleston SC.
 The woman was airlifted and together with a crew nurse were flown to MUSC Health (Charleston).

-The incident occurred in the beginning of 10-day USA to Canada repositioning cruise (itinerary April 25 - May 5) from Fort Lauderdale (Florida) to Montreal (Quebec).
+The incident occurred at the beginning of 10-day USA to Canada repositioning cruise (itinerary April 25 - May 5) from Fort Lauderdale (Florida) to Montreal (Quebec).
 The liner was en-route to Boston MA, with next call ports Bar Harbor, Halifax, Sydney, Prince Edward Island and Quebec City.

 |19 January 2017||Crew / Passenger Crimes|